Qabel/qabel.github.io/_docs/Qabel-Protocol-Drop.md

 ## Drop IDs

-Drops are identified by 256 bit (32 byte) value as ID.
+Drops are identified by a 256 bit (32 byte) value as ID.
 Coding is "URL friendly Base64".
 See [RFC 4648](http://www.ietf.org/rfc/rfc4648.txt) "Base 64 Encoding with URL and Filename Safe Alphabet".

 The client has a setting to trade off anonymity against traffic.